Locally Repairable Codes with Unequal Local Erasure Correction: Further Results

 \end{lemma}

-\begin{IEEEproof} See Appendix \ref{sect:appx:rank}. \end{IEEEproof}
+\begin{IEEEproof} See Appendix \ref{sect:appx:egrank}. \end{IEEEproof}

-\begin{proposition} A Gabidulin-based LRC (Construction \ref{cnstrct}) has a locality profile $(\mathbf{n},\delta)$, which equals the locality requirement used in the construction, and therefore are optimal in terms of the distance bound for codes with unequal locality profile (Theorem \ref{thm:bound:prf}). \end{proposition}
+\begin{proposition} Gabidulin-based LRCs with unequal locality satisfying the ordered $(r,\delta)$ condition and the condition of $ k > r_{s^*} $, are distance optimal with respect to the distance upper bound for codes with layered locality (Proposition \ref{prop:LL-distbound}). \end{proposition}